go-gitea/gitea/docs/content/doc/packages/npm.en-us.md

 # npm Packages Repository

-Publish [npm](https://www.npmjs.com/) packages in your project’s Package Registry.
+Publish [npm](https://www.npmjs.com/) packages for your user or organization.

 **Table of Contents**